QuantumDamage/iota.lib.py/tutorials/helloworld/helloworld.md

 ## Future enchancements:

 ### Check if address was used to spent: https://github.com/iotaledger/iota.lib.py/pull/158
-Not pushed to relese yet.
+Not pushed to release yet.

 ```
 api = Iota(uri, seed=sender_seed)